Bring on the flavours - marinated chicken with spicy mash and wasabi mayonnaise.

 8 boneless and skinless chicken thighs - each thigh cut in half

-1 small butternut squash, peeled, halved, deseeded and diced
+1 medium butternut squash, peeled, halved, deseeded and diced

 1 large red chilli, deseeded and finely chopped (leave the seeds in if you want more heat)